setsojs/setso/docs/guides/css.md

 If you want to have a custom css directory, add the `cssDir` with the path of your css directory.

-If you prefer to use scss, just change your extension from `.css` to `.scss`.
+If you prefer to use scss, just change your extension from `.css` to `.scss` or `.sass`.
 Setso will handle the rest.

+## Global css

+By default, css will be scoped to the file.
+If you make a `*.css` or `global.css` file it will be compiled to every html.
+(THIS WILL BLEED BE CAREFUL!)
+(Sass is also supported)